Tears and Compunction

 When the heart softens enough to feel

-The tradition of tears (penthos) and compunction (katanyxis) refers to the experience of deep, productive grief that arises when the heart is sufficiently softened by prayer and watchfulness to feel the gap between who you are and who you could be.
-This is not guilt-driven weeping or emotional manipulation.
-It is described by the teachers as a gift — something that comes unbidden when the heart has been prepared through sustained practice.
+Penthos — compunction — is the experience of deep, productive grief that arises when the heart is sufficiently softened by prayer and watchfulness to feel the gap between who you are and who you could be.
+It is described by the teachers as a gift.
+Something that comes unbidden when the heart has been prepared through sustained practice.
+You cannot manufacture it.
+You can only create the conditions that allow it to arrive.

 Gregory of Sinai, in his practical instructions, taught that if compunction arises during psalmody or prayer, the practitioner should stop everything else and attend to the tears: "Now is the time to harvest, not to plant."
 The tears are the fruit of the practice.
 Everything else — the psalms, the reading, the discipline — is preparation for this moment.